Robust penalized estimators for functional linear regression: Introduction

-To avoid these drawbacks, we focus on estimators based on penalized lower-rank representations as proposed by \citet{Cardot:2003} in the least-squares context.
-Our goal is to introduce and study M-type penalized splines for functional linear regression, essentially filling the void between regression splines and smoothing splines and providing a family of robust, yet computationally feasible estimators.
-Since penalized spline estimators occupy the middle ground between regression and smoothing splines they are, in our opinion, well-suited for a wide variety of problems.
-It should be noted that although splines are our main focus, the main results of this paper can be extended to other families of penalized sieved estimators with a quadratic penalty under only minor modifications.
+As a compromise between these two types of estimators, this paper introduces and studies a family of lower-rank penalized estimators based on the principle of MM-estimation, as described by \citet{Yohai:1987}.
+The proposed class of estimators exhibit a high degree of robustness against both vertical outliers and leverage points, while also maintaining high efficiency under Gaussian errors.
+In our opinion, this class of estimators fills an important void in the literature by providing a family of flexible and resistant estimators that is also computationally feasible.
+Our framework does not only include the popular B-spline basis combined with a quadratic roughness penalty, but also many other basis systems combined with a wealth of possible penalties.
+Examples include the Fourier basis with the harmonic acceleration penalty introduced by \citet{Ramsay:2005} and the wavelet basis with bounded variation or Besov penalties \citep[Chapter 10]{van de Geer:2000}.

 The remainder of the paper is organized as follows.
-Section 2 introduces the proposed M-type penalized spline estimator, discusses a computational algorithm and provides an automatic way of selecting the smoothing parameters.
-Section 3 is devoted to the asymptotic properties of the proposed robust estimator.
-In particular, we show that with a suitable condition on the design matrix that parallels the consistency condition of \citet{Huber:1973}, the robust penalized estimator enjoys the same rates of convergence as its least-squares counterpart, even with auxiliary scale estimation.
-Notably, the regularity conditions do not require the existence of second moments of the error term, allowing in effect for very heavy-tailed error distributions.
-Finally, sections 4 and 5 illustrate the competitive finite-sample performance of the proposed estimator in a Monte Carlo study and on real data.
-Section 6 contains a final discussion while all proofs are collected in the accompanying technical supplement.
+Section \ref{sec:2} introduces the proposed family of penalized estimators and discusses some popular choices of basis systems and penalties in more detail.
+Section \ref{sec:3} is devoted to the study of the asymptotic properties of these estimators.
+We show that under mild regularity conditions the estimators achieve a high rate of convergence with respect to the commonly considered prediction error.
+Our regularity conditions do not require the existence of any moments of the error term, allowing in effect for very heavy-tailed error distributions.
+Our analysis also uncovers a useful error decomposition pointing to the roles of the variance as well as the twin biases stemming from modelling and regularization.
+Sections \ref{sec:4} and \ref{sec:5} illustrate the competitive finite-sample performance of the proposed estimator in a Monte Carlo study and in real data.
+Section \ref{sec:6} contains a final discussion while all proofs are collected in the appendix.